 - 3/4″ U-matic

-- Education.
+2. Education.
 We also seek to partner with grassroots organizations, artists, and others who wish to learn how to use audiovisual archival principles to support their work.
-For example, we recently conducted a cataloging and file management workshop with members of the Asian American Oral History Collective.
+For example, in January of 2019, we conducted a Digital Transfer Workshop with Westbeth Artists Housing to discuss care and identification of analog media, converting analog media to digital, and what to do after a recording has been digitized.

-- Research and Cultural Engagement.
+3. Research and Cultural Engagement.
 We seek other kinds of partnerships as well–with, for instance, archivists, curators, and others interested in hosting XFR-related public presentations and written work of benefit to the community.
+For example, in September of 2018, we hosted an event with Secret Project Robot to digitize analog video and audio on site, offer advice for preserving personal and community media, and present a screening of past transfers.

 What we don’t do.
 We are not a video digitization vendor.
 We offer small-scale digitization, consulting, and educational services within a partnership model.
-If you are looking for a vendor to digitize your analog videotapes, we suggest you look elsewhere.
+If you are looking for a vendor to digitize your analog tapes or film, we suggest you look elsewhere.
 (We can provide recommended vendors upon request.)

-If you are interested in partnering with us, please visit our Contact Us page and fill out the provided form.
-We will do our best to respond to your inquiry within 2 weeks — but please be patient with us.
-(XFR members are all volunteers with demanding full-time jobs and other responsibilities.)
+If you are interested in partnering with us, please visit our Contact Us page and fill out the appropriate form.
+We will do our best to respond to your inquiry within 2 weeks – but please be patient with us – XFR members are all volunteers with demanding full-time jobs and other responsibilities.

 Before contacting us about digitization partnerships, please consider the following questions: